NSHipster/articles/2012-09-17-nscharacterset.md

 framework: Foundation
 rating: 8.5
 published: true
-description: Foundation boasts one of the best, most complete implementations of strings around.
+description: "Foundation boasts one of the best, most complete implementations of strings around.
 But a string implementation is only as good as the programmer who wields it.
-So this week, we're going to explore some common uses--and misuses--of an important part of the Foundation string ecosystem: `NSCharacterSet`.
+So this week, we're going to explore some common uses--and misuses--of an important part of the Foundation string ecosystem: NSCharacterSet."
 ---

 As mentioned [previously](http://nshipster.com/cfstringtransform/), Foundation boasts one of the best, most complete implementations of strings around.